Migration Guide

 | Event Schema Evolution | Fixed-size delta | ES events require versioning and upcasting as schemas evolve.
 ATOMiK deltas are fixed-size integers -- no schema to evolve. |

-Pattern 1: Eliminate Event Replay
+Pattern 1: Reduce Hot-Path Event Replay

 Before: Event Sourcing